-There is one thing I've noted - nobody wants to see autonomous surgical robots (even though that's technically feasible in some procedures elsewhere in the body even today).
-It looks like if robots are to be adopted, surgeons will remain in control for a long time to come.
-One thing is for certain though, there's no stopping them.
+One thing I've noted - nobody wants to see autonomous surgical robots (even though that's technically feasible in some procedures elsewhere in the body even today).
+But if robots are to be adopted, surgeons will remain in control for a long time to come.
+One thing is for certain though, for the sake of our older generations' sight, there's no stopping them.
 The robots will soon be here.
 I, for one, want to welcome our new robot overlords - you.